 NOTE: These are JMU courses and numbers.
 Students not attending JMU as undergraduates may request that courses with similar content be substituted for the specific courses listed.
 Transcripts and syllabi of the courses should be supplied for the review of content.
-The Admissions Committee of the Occupational Therapy Program will determine if the courses meet the prerequisite requirements.
+The admissions committee of the occupational therapy program will determine if the courses meet the prerequisite requirements.

-- Submit documentation of a minimum forty hours of observation of occupational therapy services (form in application packet) - Submit three reference forms: one from an employer or non-relative and one or more from an instructor (form in application packet)

-• Submit an Autobiographical Statement of 1000 words or fewer.

-Meet all ISST requirements and requirements in computer competency as required by the university and stated in the General Education requirements in the JMU Undergraduate Catalog.

-Provide evidence of at least one instructional experience in the arts or media (high school or community college course, private instruction, Community Arts certificate, etc.).
+- Submit documentation of a minimum 40 hours of observation of occupational therapy services (form in application packet). - Submit three reference forms: one from an employer or nonrelative and one or more from an instructor (form in application packet). - Submit an autobiographical statement of 1,000 words or less. - Meet all ISST requirements and requirements in computer competency as required by the university and stated in the general education requirements in the JMU Undergraduate Catalog. - Provide evidence of at least one instructional experience in the arts or media (high school or community college course, private instruction, Community Arts certificate, etc.).